PeaceFounder/PeaceFounder.jl/docs/src/client.md

 A guard report is shown to the voter when the vote is cast.
 The guard contains three categories:

 - Ballot Box: the deme UUID and a proposal’s record index on the braidchain, after which the elections can be found online.
-- A receipt: contains the pseudonym hash with which the vote is being cast, the timestamp on when it was recorded in the ballot box, and the cast record gives an index at which the vote is recorded in the ledger.
+- A receipt contains the pseudonym hash with which the vote is being cast, the timestamp on when it was recorded in the ballot box, and the cast record gives an index at which the vote is recorded in the ledger.
 - A commit contains a current Merkle tree root and index of the collector signed chain.
 This is also an index at which consistency proof is being checked so that votes can only be removed from the ballot box after they are added with evidence.

 ```@raw html